Customer Experience and Engagement

 Unless you’re in a market with zero competitors – and you’re the only one providing a service or selling a product that people absolutely need – you must attract and retain customers.
 And customer engagement is a critical part of that process.

-What is customer engagement?
-It’s a positive emotional connection between an individual and a company.
+Customer Engagement is providing connected experience between an individual and a company.
 It’s fostered through personalization, communication, and paying attention to the customer experience throughout every channel, touchpoint, and interaction.
 Brands who show empathy to their customers, who speak to their customers’ values, and who make them feel like a valued part of their ‘tribe’ usually do well at customer engagement.

 For companies, customer engagement means planning your interactions with customers across all channels with the goal of building a strong relationship (not necessarily making a sale!).
 This usually happens through channels like social media, email, web content, and other spaces where information is shared and consumed.